fevziomurtekin/family-tree/README.md

 Operation can be done in 2 ways.

-one-)
-- At the place where the dereferencing process is done, "./project1 <file.txt> to be writtenfile.txt" is written and the program is printed to the file to be written.
+1-) At the place where the dereferencing process is done, "./project1 <file.txt> to be writtenfile.txt" is written and the program is printed to the file to be written.
 - At the place where the dereferencing process is done, "./project1 <readDirectory.txt" is written and the result of the program appears in the terminal.
 2-) At the place where the compilation process is done, "./project1 will be read as file.txt to be writtenFile.txt" is written and program is running.